Please click image for more info

 The Plixio 61-Key Digital Electric Piano Keyboard is advertised as an affordable portable piano keyboard, perfect for a child or adult's first instrument.
 It certainly is affordable, and it has a lot of beginner-friendly features that will be especially fun for a child.But Plixio isn't exactly a household name.
 Is this truly an affordable instrument, or is this just a toy?
 Today we're taking a look at this beginner keyboard to find out.

-Quick Overview of the Plixio 61-Key Digital Electric Piano Keyboard
+Overview of Plixio 61-Key Keyboard

 One of the downfalls of many digital keyboard designs is that the interface on the device is just minimal buttons and a screen.
 In order to access the keyboard's functions, features, and settings, you have to frequently refer to the printed manual to identify the codes and buttons to access these settings, which can be frustrating for beginners.